Who we are

 - maintain literacy as a high priority, engaging students in reading, viewing and listening for understanding and enjoyment

-- provide additional assistance to students with particular learning needs or abilities, and to students for whom social justice considerations apply
+- provide additional assistance to students with particular learning needs or abilities

-- provide access to information resources through efficient and well-guided systems for organising, retrieving and circulating resources
+- create efficient and well-guided systems for organising, retrieving and circulating resources

 - provide training and assistance to students and staff in the effective use of these systems

 - interpret information systems and technologies for students and teachers in the context of curriculum programs